publishpress/PublishPress-Revisions/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.0.10 - 25 Oct 2019 =
+* Fixed : Post Preview showed last stored copy, not unsaved changes
+* Fixed : Post Preview (to view unsaved changes) was not available when editing a revision
+* Fixed : Revision Preview - Buttons were not clickable with some themes
+* Fixed : Filter revisionary_default_pending_revision was not effective in Gutenberg (check Save as Revision checkbox by default)
+* Compat : Multiple Authors - Incorrect author display in revision previews on some sites
+* Compat : PressPermit - Database error on Revision Queue screen under some configurations

 = 2.0.9 - 18 Oct 2019 =
 * Fixed : Compare Pending Revisions screen - link redirected to Edit Posts screen for some post types